 Traveling is not always needed for recovery, and there are many advantages to local rehabs for some treatment seekers.
 For example, you may have the support of local family and friends.

-However, traveling for a rehabilitation facility is highly recommended as it further removes you from triggers or factors which may have contributed to drug or alcohol abuse.
+However, traveling for a rehabilitation facility is often recommended as it further removes you from triggers or factors which may have contributed to drug or alcohol abuse.
 Being immersed in a new space can encourage the formation of connections with staff members and help reset your mind to encourage recovery.

 Knowing your needs and preferences will help you make informed choices.
 Asking questions will help you better assess which facilities are suited for you.
 Examining available treatment services may help you narrow down options.
 For example, if you prefer a complete approach, you may want to choose a facility which focuses on holistic healing.
 You should also inquire about relapse rates and aftercare options.
 Although increasing insurance coverage for addiction means there are fewer financial obstacles for patients receiving the best care available, it is also important to choose a facility that accepts your preferred payment method.

 There are qualified specialists who can guide you through the rehab process.
 If you or someone you know is seeking treatment, contact a professional now to find out more about enrolling in a leading treatment facility.

 What are you struggling with?